-October is Cybersecurity Awareness Month!
-This year's theme is "Do Your Part. #BeCyberSmart." with a particular emphasis on the key message for 2021 to empower individuals to own their role in protecting their part of cyberspace.
+October was Cybersecurity Awareness Month and the theme for 2021 was "Do Your Part. #BeCyberSmart." with a particular emphasis on the key message to empower individuals to own their role in protecting their part of cyberspace.
 If everyone does their part – implementing stronger security practices, raising community awareness, educating vulnerable audiences or training employees – our interconnected world will be safer and more resilient for everyone.

 Gov. Northam has recognized October as Cybersecurity Awareness Month.
 Read the proclamation.